shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## User Experience (UX)

+-   ### Target Audience
+    - The target audience for the website would be clients interested in gaming and geek culture, or exclusively the bar/cafe portion of the business.
+Because of this the target audience is wide-ranging, but the largest portion of the target audience would be young people aged teens to adults around the age of 35.
+-   ### User journey
+    - I would like to guide the user through the website naturally with well-placed buttons and an easy to follow flow of information.
+A typical user should be easily able to start at the home page, explore various features of the business and finally end up at the contact page.
 -   ### User stories
     -   #### New Visitor Goals
         1. As a new visitor, I want to find information on what the venue does and what it has to offer me.